makyo/drab-makyo.com/panels.md

 Gender and Furry
 :   Both gender and furry touch on very important aspects of identity, and the fandom often provides a space in which to explore one's gender in a safe manner.
 Join Makyo from Love - Sex - Fur to talk about what gender is and how it interacts with the furry subculture.

+Book Layout and Design
+:   For the self- and small-publishers out there, you have a lot on your plate, from writing and submissions to distribution and marketing.
+Don't leave layout and design behind, though!
+The last thing you want to do is leave a barrier between you story and your reader.
+Learn about how to make reading pleasurable in a tool-agnostic lecture.

+Writing and Mental Health
+:   Mental health plays an important role in <del>just about</del> everything we do, and writing is no exception.
+Learn about how to keep yourself safe and healthy as well as how to improve your velocity, fluidity of ideas, and confidence in your writing.

+Using Story Beats
+:   The last thing that we want is to get bogged down in the process of structuring our stories.
+There are tools to help you out, however, whether it be a simple three-act structure to the hero's journey and the relationship caduceus!
+Come build a story and learn how to adapt existing tools to your own needs.

 ### Presentation topics

 Furry